 People who spend a lot of time inside buildings full of VOCs may suffer long-term breathing concerns and other health problems.
 Although ventilation is designed to improve indoor air quality, it cannot eliminate the vapours completely.

 Canada will continue to experiment with different sustainable building strategies to cut down on waste for the benefits of its residents.
 While still in its infancy in many ways, Chestermere home construction companies may also start to routinely introduce several types of sustainable energy to supplement one another.
-For example, using geothermal exchanges to reinforce solar heating during a particularly cloudy winter.
+For example, using geothermal exchanges to reinforce solar heating during a particularly cloudy winter or using insulated concrete to build residential homes or commercial buildings that can save energy while helping the environment.
 Whatever the future holds, it certainly looks greener for the whole country.